 If you are within three months of the deadline and need an extension to your submission, resubmission (if you have been asked by the examiners to revise your thesis) or corrections deadline because you have been affected by COVID-19, all you need to do is complete the COVID-19 contingency: PGR extension request form so that we know who you are and how you have been affected.

-Requests for up to three months will be approved by Research Student Administration within five working days.
+Requests for up to six months will be approved by Research Student Administration within five working days.
 Requests for longer extensions will need to be referred to the Special Cases Committee, which meets monthly.